 Moreover, Lingoda lacks a structured learning plan, leaving many students feeling directionless in their studies.Â

 The inability to communicate with tutors outside of scheduled classes further limits your opportunities for clarification and guidance.
 Perhaps most critically, there's a noticeable lack of practice opportunities beyond the live classes, which can slow down your progress significantly.
+Do you need private or group classes to reach learning objectives?

-This is where Get French Classes steps in as a better alternative, addressing these pain points head-on.Â
+This is where Get French Classes steps in as a better alternative, addressing these pain points head-on.

 We've designed our program to offer a comprehensive, immersive French learning experience at a fraction of the cost of traditional methods.